ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.rst

 #############################################

 This behavior tree is a soft extension to the :ref:`behavior_tree_nav_to_pose`.
-:ref:`behavior_tree_nav_to_pose` aids the robot in navigating from a starting point to a single point goal in freespace with all the necessary recoveries to handle navigation failures.
+Apart from the functionalities of :ref:`behavior_tree_nav_to_pose`, this behavior tree allows the robot to efficiently handle an obstacle (e.g. forklift, person, or other temporary obstacle) close to the goal by pausing the robot's navigation and wait for a user specified time to check if the obstacle has cleared.
-In addition, this behavior tree allows the robot to efficiently handle an obstacle (e.g. forklift, person, or other temporary obstacle) close to the goal by pausing the robot's navigation and wait until the obstacle has cleared.
+If the obstacle has moved during the waiting time, the robot will continue to the goal taking the shorter path.
+If the obstacle has not moved during the waiting time or the waiting time expires, then the robot will use the longer path around to reach the final goal location.
-Then, the robot will continue to the goal after the obstacle has moved.
-If the obstacle is unmoved, navigation will continue using the longer path around to reach the final goal location.
+Ultimately, for a given task, this behavior tree aids in solving the problem of long cycle time, which is caused because of the long path generated due to the temporary obstacles present close to the goal location.

 The behavior tree is depicted in the image below.
 From the image, it can be noted that, there is an additional branch known as ``MonitorAndFollowPath``, this branch is created with an intention for the users to perform any kind of monitoring behavior that their robot should exhibit.